-The Controller is now building a flow table for ALL stations on the Controller.
+The Satellite is now building a flow table for ALL stations on the Satellite.
 The stations will be activated in numerical sequence and will run for 90 seconds each.
+This may take a few minutes.

 To skip a station, simply push the ENTER/NEXT button on the keypad (when a station is skipped, the characteristic flow is set to 0).
-To stop the Building of the Flow Table, push the ESC/PREVIOUS button on the keypad.
+To stop the Building of the Flow Table, push the

+ESC/PREVIOUS button on the keypad.
 When the Building of the Flow Table is finished the display should change to the screen below (Fig. 135).

 → 1) Units : Gallons

 2) K : 0000.000

 3) Offset : 000

 4) Alarms : DIFF